fortify/fortify-ssc-parser-clair-rest/README.md

 [src/test/resources/node_10.14.2-jessie.clair.rest.json](src/test/resources/node_10.14.2-jessie.clair.rest.json)
 file:

-1. Use Yair to scan the `node:10.14.2-jessie` image
+* Use Yair to scan the `node:10.14.2-jessie` image
   * See https://github.com/fortify-ps/fortify-ssc-parser-clair-yair#obtain-results for an example on how to set-up Clair and run a scan with Yair
-2. Use the following command to determine the bottom layer id:
+* Use the following command to determine the bottom layer id:
   `layerId=$(docker manifest inspect -v node:10.14.2-jessie | jq -r '.[0]["SchemaV2Manifest"]["layers"][-1]["digest"]')`
   * This command requires Docker experimental mode to be enabled
   * Requires `jq` to be installed
   * Other images may require slightly different approach, depending on manifest version
   * Potentially there are better ways of obtaining this information
-3. Use the following command to invoke the Clair REST API endpoint and save the results:
+* Use the following command to invoke the Clair REST API endpoint and save the results:
   `curl -X GET "http://localhost:6060/v1/layers/${layerId}?features&vulnerabilities" -o  node_10.14.2-jessie.clair.rest.json`

 ### Upload results

 SSC web interface (manual upload):

-1. Navigate to the Artifacts tab of your application version
+* Navigate to the Artifacts tab of your application version
-2. Click the `UPLOAD` button
+* Click the `UPLOAD` button
-3. Click the `ADD FILES` button, and select the JSON file to upload
+* Click the `ADD FILES` button, and select the JSON file to upload
-4. Enable the `3rd party results` check box
+* Enable the `3rd party results` check box
-5. Select the `CLAIR_REST_V1` type
+* Select the `CLAIR_REST_V1` type

 SSC clients (FortifyClient, Maven plugin, ...):

-1. Generate a scan.info file containing a single line as follows:
+* Generate a scan.info file containing a single line as follows:
 `engineType=CLAIR_REST_V1`
-2. Generate a zip file containing the following:
+* Generate a zip file containing the following:
-  * The scan.info file generated in step 1
+  * The scan.info file generated in the previous step
   * The JSON file containing scan results
-3. Upload the zip file generated in step 2 to SSC
+* Upload the zip file generated in the previous step to SSC
   * Using any SSC client, for example FortifyClient
   * Similar to how you would upload an FPR file